Page Psychotherapy

 You don’t have to keep holding it all together on your own

-You might look like you’re coping on the outside, but inside feel overwhelmed, anxious, or constantly overthinking.
+You might look like you’re coping on the outside, but inside you feel overwhelmed, anxious, or constantly overthinking.

 Counselling Approaches